andreypopp/esy-docker/README.md

 ## Usage

-A project should have a lockfile generated using a compatible version of esy.
+A project should have a lockfile generated using a compatible version of the esy version in use.
-Currently `esy-docker` depends on esy@0.4.3.

 Drop `esy-docker.mk` in your project and create a `Makefile` which includes it: